danmayer/danmayer.github.com/_posts/2012-11-11-bugs-per-line-of-code-ratio.md

 I know that seems obvious at first, but hear me out, as many refactorings, abstractions, 'cleaner' code increases the LOC.

 I have been reviewing a lot of code lately and the larger the added LOC are the more concerned I am about being able to fully understand and review the code.
 Even when I fully understand the purpose of the new code, I know lurking in each line could be a subtile but important bug.
 Seems obvious at first, but shouldn't the overall complexity of the change and level of difficulty of the code be a large part of the equation as well?
 Most of the time the answer is not really.
 Reviewing new code going into a project each line introduces a new place for a bug to exist, even when each individual line is incredibly simple.
-So reviewing a 'simple' code change of 600 LOC is still often times far more risky than a complex change of 100 LOC**.
+So reviewing a 'simple' code change of 600 LOC is still often times far more risky than a complex change of 100 LOC (*1).

 My team has been working on refactoring and cleaning up a large older code base.
 One of the biggest issues now is just the sheer volume of unused, near duplicated, or overly abstracted code.
 The cognitive load associated with understanding all the implications of a change, and who might be relying on a specific quirk in a piece of existing code.